 Choosing the most favorable method may depend on many factors and we strongly recommend that you seek out professional advice to figure out what might be the best choice for your situation.

 Expats qualify by meeting the “Physical Presence Test” or the “Bona-Fide Residence test”.

 There are also additional exclusions on this form that are sometimes available to reduce taxes paid on income used to cover living expenses when abroad.

-It is important to note that the foreign earned income exclusions might exclude those living abroad from income tax, but not self employment tax.
+It is important to note that the foreign earned income exclusion might exclude those living abroad from income tax, but not from self employment tax.

 It is also a key point that the exclusion “mostly” only negates “earned” income such as wages.
 There are some partial exclusions available for certain passive types of income such as rental income.

 If an expat pays income taxes to a foreign country (most countries, but not all), Form 1116 (Foreign Tax Credit) may allow a “dollar for dollar” credit to the taxes paid.

 The Foreign Tax Credit is very complicated and the credit may not be dollar for dollar in every case.

 The Foreign Tax Credit only provides credit for taxes paid on income of the “same character” for which tax was paid.
 In other words, foreign income taxes on capital gains only provides a credit against capital gains tax (specifically) owed to the US.
 Likewise, foreign taxes paid on wages only provides a US credit on the tax the US would normally impose on those wages.